dagger/dagger/CONTRIBUTING.md

 The best way to find a good contribution is to use Dagger for something.
 Then write down what problems you encounter.
 Could be as simple as a question you had, that the docs didn't answer.
-Or a bug in the tool, or a missing CUE package.
+Or a bug in the tool, or a missing package.
 Then pick an item that you're comfortable with in terms of difficulty, and give it a try. 🙂

 You can ask questions along the way, we're always happy to help you with your contribution.
 The bigger the contribution,